panter/manul-app-manifest/README.md

 ## TL;DR:

+- take a short look at this [The%20Way%20of%20the%20Manul.pdf](presentation)

 - We program in ES2015 (aktuelle javascript-version), following styleguide: https://github.com/airbnb/javascript, sample .eslintrc can be found here: [.eslintrc](.eslintrc)

 - For meteor-apps, please read the official [http://guide.meteor.com](guide) (focus on react)